 Leander was a salesman for Cruikshank Brothers and also a home-schooled saucier.
 Maria worked as a stenographer.
 Lee served in the 302nd Tank Battalion of the American Expeditionary Forces Tank Corps during World War I.

 After the war, Leander returned to his home and family on Berkshire Avenue.
 He became a charter member of the Brookline American Legion Post #540 and a member of Resurrection's Holy Name Society.
 Daughter Virginia was born on February 20, 1920.
 Daughter Joanne followed ten years later, in 1930.

 Around this time, Leander and Maria started a small business on McNeilly Road, near the train tunnel in what was then Overbrook Borough.
-The business was along Saw Mill Run Creek on the site of the present-day McNeilly Automotive.
+The business stood along Saw Mill Run Creek on the site of the present-day McNeilly Ice Company.

 Lee, as he was commonly known, worked as the salesman.
 Maria ran the office and did the bookkeeping.
 Lee was also the cook and developer of the recipes for the sweet pickle syrup, his own brand-named relish, mustard, barbeque sauce, and Weet's other signature condiments.

 L.J.
 Weet Company's pickles and condiments were carried by many local merchants in Brookline as well as A & P Supermarkets.
 Weet supplied such franchises as Isaly's, Bard's Dairy Stores and Eat'n Park restaurants.
 His "Epicurean" sauce provided the unique taste for the early Big Boy sandwiches.

 Gary Weslager, who worked at several Isaly's stores remembers that "we had their large jars of pickles.
 We sold them for nine cents each."
 Larry Hatch, long-time manager of Isaly's stores in the Pittsburgh area, was one of the company's major clients and a strong supporter of the man he called "Pickle" Weet: